 It’s also pretty typical to have a paid observed holiday day, say on a Monday after Christmas or New Year’s if one of those holidays lands on a weekend.

-And for any families out there who have part-time nannies, I would look at the calendar year you expect your nanny to work as well as your schedule and see what holidays land during their typical workweek.
+And for any families out there who have part-time nannies, we would look at the calendar year you expect your nanny to work as well as your schedule and see what holidays land during their typical workweek.

 If a nanny is only working, say, Tuesday through Thursday, and Christmas, for example, lands on a Monday, you could use discretion on whether or not to include a bonus paid holiday in their paycheck for that week.